langurmonkey/virtualtexture-tools/README.md

                         Starting row to use in the file names of the produced tiles.
   -f {jpg,png}, --format {jpg,png}
                         Defines the format of the output images.
 Defaults to jpg.
+  -q QUALITY, --quality QUALITY
+                        If the format is JPG, this defines the quality setting in [1,100].
+Defaults to 95.
 ```

 ## Generate LOD levels